shawngraham/LangChain.js-LLM-Template/README.md

+# memo to self

+if the text you drop into the /training/ folder is all in markdown .md, then you're golden.
+If it's *.txt then whoops, change l9 in intializeStore.js

 # LangChain.js LLM Template

 This is a LangChain LLM template that allows you to train your own custom AI model on any data you want.